 Dependent dropdown fields add complexity because the available values in one field depend on what’s selected in another controlling field.

 Next, review your import data or API payload to confirm the controlling field value is set correctly before the dependent field.
-In some integration scenarios, you might need to restructure your loading process to set the controlling field first, then update the dependent field separately.
+In some integration scenarios, you may need to restructure your load to set the controlling field first, then update the dependent field separately.
+Salesforce won’t validate the dependent field until the controlling field already contains an accepted value.

-5. Fix Issues in API or External Tools
+Step 5: Fix Issues in API or External Tools

-Once you've identified the root cause, fix the source of the invalid data.
+Once you’ve identified the root cause, fix the source of the invalid data.
+The approach differs slightly between bulk file loads and live integrations.

 1. Audit and Maintain Picklist Values Regularly